Please

 seen two of these clocks in my life.
 One was in good condition, and one had

-some flaking (I ended up with the lesser of the two) I'll have a picture up
+some flaking (I ended up with the lesser of the two).
+This clock is shown to

 The second Whistle Pam Clock is circa 1962.
 This clock is genuine and commonly